moeni12/Group3/use_cases/Use-Case-29.md

-# USE CASE: 27 The population of a continent
+# USE CASE: 29 The population of a country

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a reporter, we need to report the population of a continent.
+As a reporter, we need to report the population of a country.

 ### Scope